Is SEO dead? The SEO campaign of 2011 doesn’t have a chance of success in the current Google landscape.

 The Effects Of Stopping Your

-To understand the effect that stopping SEO has on your website you have to understand what SEO is.
+To fully understand the effect on your website if you stop SEO, we have to understand what SEO is.
 We aren’t talking about the Webster’s definition, but what SEO actually is.
 Let’s get into some real talk.

 SEO is Understanding & Implementing Strategies Based Around Google Algorithms for Traffic Gains